RNU2-2 Clinical Guide for Physicians & Researchers | ReNU2

 Comparison with ReNU Syndrome (RNU4-2)

 ReNU syndrome, caused by de novo variants in RNU4-2, is the nearest phenotypic relative.
 Both conditions share intellectual disability, hypotonia, and epilepsy.
-However, the RNU2-2 dominant disorder is characterised by a more severe epilepsy phenotype than ReNU syndrome, with prominent hyperventilation-associated events.
-Dysmorphic features observed in RNU2-2 include microcephaly, prominent eyebrows, deep-set eyes, large ears, full cheeks, broad nasal root, thin upper lip, and wide mouth — overlapping with but distinct from the ReNU syndrome gestalt.[1]
+However, the RNU2-2 dominant disorder is characterised by a more severe epilepsy phenotype than ReNU syndrome, with prominent hyperventilation-associated events and a higher proportion of focal seizures.
+Dysmorphic features and stereotyped hand movements appear more consistently documented in the dominant RNU2-2 disorder than in the recessive form.[1][4]

 04

-Three large independent studies published in 2025 have converged in establishing biallelic RNU2-2 variants as an even more prevalent cause of NDDs than the dominant form.[3][4][5]
+Three large independent studies published simultaneously in Nature Genetics in March 2026 have converged in establishing biallelic RNU2-2 variants as an even more prevalent cause of NDDs than the dominant form.[3][4][5]
 The recessive disorder is genetically, clinically, and mechanistically distinct from the dominant disorder, though with overlapping core features.

 Genetic Architecture of Recessive Disease

-Unlike the dominant form (which has extremely limited genetic heterogeneity, being caused almost exclusively by two variants), the recessive form is caused by a broad array of variants distributed across the 5′ domains of RNU2-2, affecting multiple stem loops and both protein- and intron branch-site binding domains.[3]
+Unlike the dominant form (which has extremely limited genetic heterogeneity, being caused almost exclusively by two variants), the recessive form is caused by a broad array of variants distributed across the full RNU2-2 gene, affecting multiple stem loops and both protein- and intron branch-site binding domains.[3]
+Structural modeling indicates that most pathogenic recessive variants disrupt intramolecular interactions — primarily by abolishing Watson–Crick base pairings within U2-2 stem loop motifs — in contrast to dominant variants, which primarily disrupt intermolecular interactions with U6 or intron branch sites.[3]

-A key insight from the Manchester group (Jackson et al., medRxiv 2025[4]) is that recessive disease often arises from a de novo variant in trans with an inherited allele, reflecting the high mutability of functional snRNA genes.
-This means compound heterozygous genotypes are common, and that a de novo variant present at low frequency in gnomAD should not automatically exclude recessive disease — a second pathogenic variant in trans should always be sought.
+Recessive disease frequently arises from a de novo variant in trans with an inherited allele, reflecting the high mutability of functional snRNA genes.
+These de novo alleles contributing to recessive disease are predominantly paternal in origin, distinguishing them from the maternal-origin de novo alleles seen in dominant disease.[3][5]
+This means compound heterozygous genotypes are common, and a de novo variant present at low frequency in gnomAD should not automatically exclude recessive disease.

 ⚠ Diagnostic Pitfall

 A variant classified as a heterozygous de novo finding may actually represent one allele of a compound heterozygous recessive genotype.
 The second allele may be missed if parental sequencing is incomplete or if allele-specific analysis is not performed.
-Statistical phasing of short-read WGS data can help resolve phase.[4]
+Read-backed phasing of short-read WGS data is essential — phase switch errors occur in statistically phased data and require manual IGV inspection to resolve.[4]
+Statistical phasing alone is insufficient for accurate compound heterozygote calling in this gene.

 Clinical Features — Recessive Form